Master of Fine Arts

 Interim Award: There are no interim awards under this award scheme.

 Award: MFA Professional Voice Studies

 The course is largely practical but with a theoretical underpinning.
 It is taught through practical classes, workshops, lectures, projects and coaching/teaching observation and practice.

 Coaching/teaching practice takes place either within the School in tutorial or class settings, on student productions in theatres, or in other professional contexts outside the School.

 Teaching is provided by highly specialised tutors and subject practitioners in small groups.

-Only four students are accepted on to the course each year.
+Up to six students are accepted on to the course each year.

 Students will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes the Course Leader (Head of Voice: Carol Fairlamb) and visiting specialist tutors and practitioners.